Uniform hypothesis testing for ergodic time series distributions: Introduction

 {\bf Theorem.} Let $H_0, H_1\subset \mathcal E$, where $\mathcal E$ is the set of all stationary ergodic process distributions.
 If, for each $i\in\{0,1\}$ the set $H_i$ has probability 1 with respect to ergodic decompositions of every element of $H_i$, then there is a uniformly consistent test for $H_0$ against $H_1$.
 Conversely, if there is a uniformly consistent test for $H_0$ against $H_1$, then, for each $i\in\{0,1\}$, the set $H_{1-i}$ has probability 0 with respect to ergodic decompositions of every element of $H_i$.

-{\bf Prior work.} This work continuous our previous research \cite{Ryabko:101c, Ryabko:111c}, which provides similar necessary and sufficient conditions for the existence of a consistent test, for a weaker notion of {\em asymmetric} consistency: Type I error is uniformly bounded, while Type II error is required to tend to 0 as the sample size grows.
+{\bf Prior work.} This work continuous our previous research \cite{Ryabko:101c,Ryabko:121c}, which provides similar necessary and sufficient conditions for the existence of a consistent test, for a weaker notion of {\em asymmetric} consistency: Type I error is uniformly bounded, while Type II error is required to tend to 0 as the sample size grows.

 Besides that, there is of course a vast body of literature on hypothesis testing for i.i.d. (real- or discrete-valued) data (see e.g. \cite{Lehmann:86, Kendall:61}).
 There is, however, much less literature on hypothesis testing beyond i.i.d. or parametric models.
 For a weaker notion of consistency, namely, requiring that the test should stabilize on the correct answer for a.e. realization of the process (under either $H_0$ or $H_1$), \cite{Kieffer:93} constructs a consistent test for so-called constrained finite-state model classes (including finite-state Markov and hidden Markov processes), against the general alternative of stationary ergodic processes.
-For the same notion of consistency, \cite{Nobel:06} gives sufficient conditions on two hypotheses $H_0$ and $H_1$ that consist of stationary ergodic real-valued processes, under which a consistent test exists, extending the results of~\cite{Dembo:94} for i.i.d. data.
+For the same notion of consistency, \cite{Nobel:06} gives sufficient conditions on two hypotheses $H_0$ and $H_1$ that consist of stationary ergodic real-valued processes, under which a consistent test exists, extending the results of~\cite{Dembo:94} for i.i.d.\ data.
 The latter condition is that $H_0$ and $H_1$ are contained in disjoint $F_\sigma$ sets (countable unions of closed sets), with respect to the topology of weak convergence.
 Asymmetrically consistent tests for some specific hypotheses, but under the general alternative of stationary ergodic processes, have been proposed in \cite{BRyabko:06a,BRyabko:06b,Ryabko:08three, Ryabko:103s}, which address problems of testing identity, independence, estimating the order of a Markov process, and also the change point problem.
 Noteworthy, a conceptually simple hypothesis of homogeneity (testing whether two sample are generated by the same or by different processes) does not admit a consistent test even in the weakest asymptotic sense, as was shown in \cite{Ryabko:10discr}.
+Empirical estimates of distributional distance have been also used to address the problem of clustering time series \cite{Ryabko:10clust,Khaleghi:12}.